What Is

 In digital marketing, content is king.
 That’s why businesses invest in website content, which is text, visual, or audio content created for the web.

-Keep reading to learn more about web content, including website content’s definition, web content types, and how to create good website content.
+Keep reading to learn more about web content, including website content’s definition, iweb content types, how to create good website content, and why it is important.

 What is website content?